 For Skilled Worker extensions, individuals must bear in mind that they cannot apply for a new visa more than three months before their current visa expires.

 In most circumstances, to be considered for an extension, applicants must be continuing to work in the same or a similar job.

 The procedure is similar to that of the initial issue of a Certificate of Sponsorship.
-HR will issue the Certificate once satisfied that we have met our sponsor obligations and in doing so will contact the individual to confirm personal details and the Recruiting Manager, to confirm the reasons as to why a further Certificate of Sponsorship is required
+The People Support team will issue the Certificate once satisfied that we have met our sponsor obligations and in doing so will contact the individual to confirm personal details and the Recruiting Manager, to confirm the reasons as to why a further Certificate of Sponsorship is required

-On receipt of the Certificate of Sponsorship number, HR will email the employee advising them of the action they must now take.
+On receipt of the Certificate of Sponsorship number, a member of the People Support team will email the employee advising them of the action they must now take.